Marder II: The second version (Sd.Kfz. 131) was based on new-built Panzer II Ausf. F hulls. This Marder II had a redesigned (widened) fighting compartment and used the German 75 mm Pak 40 anti-tank gun. The silhouette was lowered by about 40 cm to 2.20 m, but the armor was thin and the compartment was open to the top and rear, as in Sd. Kfz. 132. Famo (Breslau), and FAMO-Ursus produced 531 Marder II (Sd.Kfz. 131) from July 1942 to June 1943. About 130 more were converted from mid 1943 to early 1944 when the last Panzer IIs were taken out of active service. There was also a version made with the 50 mm pak 38, these were made because of a lack of the 75mm pak 40. A different superstructure was also made to accommodate the new gun, this resulting in a new version called the 5 cm pak 38 auf p.z kpfw Marder II.Combat history

 The various Marder IIs produced fought on all European fronts of the war, however, there was a large concentration of these on the Eastern Front.
 The Marder IIs were used by the Panzerjäger Abteilungen of the Panzer divisions of both the Heer and the Waffen SS, as well as several Luftwaffe units.
 The Marders weaknesses were mainly related to survivability.
 The combination of a high silhouette and open-top fighting compartment made them vulnerable to indirect artillery fire, aircraft strafing, and grenades.
 The armor was also quite thin, making them vulnerable to enemy tanks or infantry.

-The Marders were not assault vehicles or tank substitutes; the open-top compartment meant operations in crowded areas such as urban environments or other close-combat situations weren't an option.
+The Marders were not assault vehicles or tank substitutes; the open-top compartment meant operations in crowded areas such as urban environments or other close-combat situations were not an option.
 They were best employed in defensive or overwatch roles.
 Despite their weaknesses, they were more effective than the towed antitank guns that they replaced.